 The other tools in the Stereo Model group give you different ways to choose which stereo pair to work with.
 Best Stereo Model displays the most appropriate stereo pair based on your location in the map display and the stereo model metadata.
 Next Stereo Model displays the next stereo pair in the stereo model based on the current sorting order.
 Conversely, Previous Stereo Model displays the previous stereo pair in the stereo model based on the current sorting order.
 Undo Stereo Model goes back to the previous stereo pair that was displayed in the map.
 Redo Stereo Model shows the next stereo pair that you were working with in the stereo map.

-There are seven different cursor shapes you can choose from:
+There are seven cursor shapes from which you can choose:

 - Box Dot

 Each cursor shape has its advantages and disadvantages, but it is mainly a personal preference as to which one to use.